-In Section 2, we give the definitions required for working with framed flow categories, and discuss stably framed smooth manifolds in low dimensions (since these make up the moduli spaces with which we shall later be working).
+Section 2 discusses stably framed smooth manifolds in low dimension (since these make up the moduli spaces with which we shall later be working).
 We revisit Example 1.5 in the light of this discussion.

 Section 3 gives us the tools which form the heart of many of the arguments which follow.
 We use our four flow category moves to build a small library of operations on flow categories, that can be understood graphically.
 For an example of this in action, jump forward to Lemma 3.9.
 The operation which we wish to add to our library is the graphical move depicted in the statement of the lemma.
 The proof that this can be decomposed as a product of flow category moves follows the sequence of diagrams at the end of the proof of the lemma.